localgovdrupal/localgov_elections/README.md

 You may also wish to use the submodules provided as part of the Localgov Election Reporting module.
 They are:

-1. LocalGov Elections Reporting ONS Wards 2023 - Boundary source provider for Office of National Statistics 2023 Wards
+1. LocalGov Elections Reporting ONS Wards 2023 - Boundary source provider for Office of National Statistics 2023 District Wards
+2. LocalGov Elections Reporting ONS Divisions 2022 - Boundary source provider for Office of National Statistics 2023 County Divisions
-2. Localgov Elections Parliamentary Constituency Provider - Boundary source provider for Office of National Statistics 2024 constituency boundaries
+3. Localgov Elections Parliamentary Constituency Provider - Boundary source provider for Office of National Statistics 2024 constituency boundaries
-3. LocalGov Elections Reporting Social Post Integration - Post results to social media (Twitter/X)
+4. LocalGov Elections Reporting Social Post Integration - Post results to social media (Twitter/X)
-4. LocalGov Elections Reporting Demo - Demo content to help with testing/evaluation
+5. LocalGov Elections Reporting Demo - Demo content to help with testing/evaluation
-5. LocalGov Elections Reporting - UK Parties - Adds the majority of UK political parties to the party taxonomy.
+6. LocalGov Elections Reporting - UK Parties - Adds the majority of UK political parties to the party taxonomy.

 Further details for these modules are in their own module READMEs and the [Documentation](docs/index.md).